replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/06-completing-the-install/assignment.md

   --set externalURL=[[  Instruqt-Var key="EXTERNAL_URL" hostname="cluster" ]]
 ```

-Note that the cluster we are using is fairly limited, so
+Note that the cluster we're using is fairly limited, so
-we are using `NodePort` to simplify access.
+we're using `NodePort` to simplify access.

 Verifying the Installation
 ==========================